tonygilkerson/pulumi-learn/helm2/README.md

 # To use Pulumi without the Pulumi Cloud, log in using pulumi login --local
 pulumi login --local
+# or to use Pulumi cloud
+pulumi logout
+pulumi login
+# or
+pulumi login file:///$PWD

 # Create a new Pulumi project that deployes a helm chart
 pulumi new helm-kubernetes-go --force --name helm2 --description "My pulumi helm project" --stack dev